 To determine if you are a good candidate for facelift surgery, there are a few factors to consider, having in mind that this is a very personal decision to make.

-Sometimes it can be very difficult to advise people in terms of the best age for facelift surgery, due to very different life experiences some people can have.
+Sometimes it can be very difficult to advise people in terms of the best age for facelift surgery, due to the very different life experiences some people can have.
 It can be smoking and dieting for some people, excessive sun exposure for others, or simply the genetic traits of your skin that naturally affect your skin condition.

 This is important because even though facelift procedures are easier to withhold thanks to surgical innovation, it still is an invasive procedure, which is why you might address any health concerns you have first.